dotnet/docs/docs/standard/base-types/formatting-types.md

      For more information about format specifiers, see the [ToString Method and Format Strings](#the-tostring-method-and-format-strings) section.

-- Using format providers to take advantage of the formatting conventions of a specific culture.
+- Using format providers to implement the formatting conventions of a specific culture.
 For example, the following statement displays a currency value by using the formatting conventions of the en-US culture.

      [!code-csharp[Conceptual.Formatting.Overview#10](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.formatting.overview/cs/specifier1.cs#10)]
      [!code-vb[Conceptual.Formatting.Overview#10](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.formatting.overview/vb/specifier1.vb#10)]